Causally Steered Diffusion for Automated Video Counterfactual Generation: Experiments and Results

-\textbf{Evaluation Dataset.} In line with standard evaluation protocols in video editing \cite{wu2023tune, geyer2024tokenflow, cong2024FLATTEN, liu2024video, qi2023fatezero, ku2024anyvv}, we curated an evaluation dataset consisting of 67 text-video pairs sourced from the large-scale facial text-video dataset CelebV-Text \cite{celebv-text}, which contains in-the-wild video clips with diverse visual content.
-For each video, we extracted the first 24 frames, resizing them to a resolution of 512$\times$512.
-We assume that the data-generating process of our evaluation dataset is adequately described by the causal graph shown in \Cref{fig:causal_graph} \cite{melistas2024benchmarking, kladny2023deepbacktracking}.
-Additionally, we generated four edited prompts per video, corresponding to interventions on the attributes ``age'', ``gender'', ``beard'', and ``baldness''.
-These counterfactual prompts were either contributed by the authors or generated by ChatGPT, based on the causal relationships defined by the assumed causal graph.
-For each edited prompt, we constructed four multiple-choice questions, each targeting a variable from the causal graph.
-These questions serve to assess causal effectiveness as outlined in \Cref{para_3.4_effectiveness_VLM}, utilizing the VLM.
-Further details about the evaluation dataset can be found in Appendix. \textbf{Implementation Details.} We demonstrate our approach with 3 different state-of-the-art diffusion-based video editing systems that adapt text-to-image (T2I) LDMs for video editing.
-FLATTEN~\cite{cong2024FLATTEN} introduces optical flow-guided attention modules that incorporate latent diffusion features that share the same flow across frames.
-Tune-A-Video~\cite{wu2023tune} fine-tunes a spatio-temporal attention module on a single text-video pair.
-Both methods extend 2D T2I LDMs to the video domain by inflating their architectures.
-In contrast, TokenFlow~\cite{geyer2024tokenflow} first applies an image editing method to a set of keyframes and then propagates the edits to the remaining frames to ensure temporal consistency.
-We do not include methods based on cross-attention guided editing, such as Video-P2P~\cite{liu2024video} or FateZero~\cite{qi2023fatezero}, as these approaches require identical structure between the source and edited prompts.
-For a fair comparison, we use Stable Diffusion v2.1~\cite{rombach2022high} as the backbone model for all three methods.
-We adopt DDIM sampling with 50 steps with a classifier-free guidance~\cite{ho2021classifierfree} scale 4.5 for Tune-A-Video and TokenFlow, and 7.5 for FLATTEN.
-To implement the VLM counterfactual loss (Equation~\ref{eq:loss}) , we utilize the multimodal GPT-4o model and employ TextGrad~\cite{textgrad5optimizing} to propagate textual gradients for 2 TGD iterations.
-For the VLM effectiveness metric (Equation~\ref{eq:effectiveness}) we use the LLaVA-NeXT~\cite{li2024llava-next_}, and the GPT-4o~\cite{achiam2023gpt} for the VLM minimality metric (Equation~\ref{eq:minimality}) .
-GPT-4o is capable of generating descriptions that effectively exclude references to causal graph variables, making it more suitable for implementing our minimality metric.
-All experiments were conducted on a single A100 GPU.
+We evaluate our CSVC framework with three diffusion-based video editing systems that perform zero- or one-shot editing by adapting T2I LDMs for efficient video manipulation.
+FLATTEN \cite{cong2024FLATTEN} uses optical flow–guided attention to enhance temporal coherence, Tune-A-Video \cite{wu2023tune} fine-tunes spatio-temporal attention on a single text-video pair, and TokenFlow \cite{geyer2024tokenflow} applies an image editing method to a set of keyframes and then propagates the edits to the remaining frames.
+We select these methods for their resource efficiency (FLATTEN: zero-shot; Tune-A-Video: one-shot; TokenFlow: zero-shot).
+Cross-attention-guided approaches such as Video-P2P \cite{liu2024video} or FateZero \cite{qi2023fatezero} are excluded as they require identical source and edited prompt structures.
+For consistency, all methods use Stable Diffusion v2.1 as the backbone.
+We adopt DDIM sampling with 50 steps and classifier-free guidance~\cite{ho2021classifierfree} (scale 4.5 for Tune-A-Video and TokenFlow, 7.5 for FLATTEN).
+The VLM counterfactual loss (Equation \ref{eq:loss}) is implemented with GPT-4 and optimized via TextGrad \cite{textgrad5optimizing} for 2 TGD iterations.
+For the VLM effectiveness metric (Equation \ref{eq:effectiveness}), we use LLaVA-NeXT\cite{li2024llava-next_}, and for minimality (Equation \ref{eq:minimality}) we use GPT-4 \cite{achiam2023gpt}, which can generate descriptions excluding causal graph variables, making it well-suited for our minimality metric.
+All experiments were run on a single A100 GPU.